MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

 # CI/CD workflow using GitOps for Azure Arc-enabled Kubernetes

 As a cloud-native construct, Kubernetes requires a cloud-native approach to deployment and operations.
-With GitOps, you declare the desired state of your Kubernetes clusters in files in Git repositories.
-Kubernetes controllers run in the clusters and continually reconcile the cluster state with the desired state declared in the Git repository.
+With GitOps, you declare the desired state of your container based deployments in files stored in Git repositories.
+Kubernetes operators run in the clusters and continually reconcile the cluster state with the desired state declared in the Git repository.
 These operators pull the files from the Git repositories and apply the desired state to the clusters.
 The operators also continuously assure that the cluster remains in the desired state.

 By implementing GitOps, you can achieve some of the following benefits:

 - Improve overall visibility into the Kubernetes cluster state and configuration.
 - Have a simple audit and version history of changes to your cluster through Git change history which shows who made changes, when those changes were been made, and why.
 - Automatic correction of drift that can occur to your cluster to match the desired cluster state defined in your Git repository.
 - Ability to roll back the Kubernetes configuration to a previous version, using Git revert or Git rollback commands.
-Cluster re-creation for disaster recovery scenarios also becomes a fast and straight forward process because your Kubernetes desired cluster configuration is stored in Git.
+Cluster deployments re-creation for disaster recovery scenarios also becomes a fast and straight forward process because your Kubernetes desired cluster configuration is stored in Git.
 - Improve security by reducing the amount of service accounts that are required to have deployment permission to your cluster.

 ## Architecture

-The following images show a conceptual reference architecture that highlights the Flux cluster extension installation provisioning in your cluster and GitOps configuration process.
+The following images show a conceptual reference architecture that highlights the Flux cluster extension installation provisioning in your cluster and GitOps configuration process for an Azure Arc-enabled Kubernetes cluster.

 ![Flux Extension](./azure/azure-arc/kubernetes/media/Gitops/flux2-extension-install-arc.png)